 Mr. Eaton made a motion to extend the deadline of the current extension till October 19th.
-Ms. McKenney seconded the motion.
-Vote 2 to 1.
-Mr. Carter voted no.
+Ms. McKenney seconded the motion, which passed unanimously.

 Mr. Chad Pelissier expressed concern that if the deadline is extended, it will push off other hearings before the Planning Board and ZBA.
 He doesn't want to waste the time of volunteers on these boards.